So, You Want a Fintech Charter?

-Last December, the Office of the Comptroller of the Currency (OCC) announced that it will issue special purpose national bank charters to FinTech companies that satisfy certain chartering criteria.
-This post explores the benefits and drawbacks of obtaining a FinTech Charter from the OCC.
+Last December, the Office of the Comptroller of the Currency (OCC) announced that it will issue special-purpose national bank, or “Fintech,” charters to nonbank companies that satisfy certain chartering criteria.
+This post explores the benefits and drawbacks of obtaining a Fintech Charter from the OCC.

-But, will a FinTech Charter really provide a competitive advantage to those firms?
+But, will a Fintech Charter really provide a competitive advantage to those firms?
 Do those advantages outweigh the cost and effort required to obtain a Fintech Charter?
 Let’s explore the benefits and drawbacks of the proposed charter.

 Benefits.
-The benefits associated with a FinTech Charter are (i) federal preemption, (ii) interest rate exportation, (iii) consistent federal regulation, and (iv) direct access to the Federal Reserve payments system.
-Each of these benefits may afford FinTechs significant cost savings and obviate the need to partner with traditional banks and financial institutions.
+The benefits associated with a Fintech Charter are: (i) federal preemption, (ii) interest rate exportation, (iii) consistent federal regulation, and (iv) direct access to the Federal Reserve payments system.
+Each of these benefits may afford Fintechs significant cost savings and obviate the need to partner with traditional financial institutions.

 · Federal Preemption.
-FinTechs are currently required to comply with local licensing laws and other state law requirements in each jurisdiction where they operate.
-As a special purpose national bank, a FinTech would be entitled to federal preemption of state law, and be exempt from state licensing laws to the same extent as a national bank (note that federal preemption does not exempt FinTechs from complying with certain state consumer protection laws).
+Fintechs are currently required to comply with local licensing laws and other state law and regulatory requirements in each jurisdiction where they operate.
+As a special-purpose national bank, a Fintech would be entitled to federal preemption of state law, and be exempt from state licensing laws to the same extent as a national bank (note that federal preemption does not exempt Fintechs from complying with certain state consumer protection laws).

 Drawbacks.
-Significant drawbacks limit the practical utility of the FinTech Charter.
-Drawbacks relate to (i) investor restrictions, (ii) cost structure concerns, (iii) activities restrictions and capital requirements, (iv) time and expense, and (v) additional regulatory burden.
+Significant drawbacks limit the practical utility of the Fintech Charter, and include: (i) investor restrictions, (ii) cost structure concerns, (iii) activities restrictions and capital requirements, (iv) time and expense, and (v) additional regulatory burden.